2015–16 FIS Ski Jumping World Cup: Map of world cup hosts

-Men
+Men's Individual

 Summary

 Peter Prevc, who was the runner-up in the previous two seasons, dominated the men's season.
 Prevc secured his first World Cup title by winning the second event in Almaty, six events before the end of the season.
 At the end of the season, Prevc broke several statistical records.
 He won the highest number of points in a single season (2303, the previous record being 2083 of Gregor Schlierenzauer from the 2008/09 season) and also recorded the highest number of victories, podium finishes, and average points per event in a season (15 victories, 22 podiums, and 79.41 points on average, the previous records being 13 victories, 20 podiums, and 77.15 points on average from Schlierenzauer's 2008/09 season).
 The point difference between the first and the second, 813 points, was also the highest ever.
 By winning the sky flying title, Prevc became the first ski jumper to win the title for three years in a row.
 In the overall standings, the defending champion Severin Freund finished second and Kenneth Gangnes finished third.

 Prevc also won the prestigious 64th Four Hills Tournament.
 The tournament was broadcast in 57 different countries for 200 million viewers around the globe.
 Prevc won the competition with the highest total score ever with 1139.4 points and won three events out of four.
 At the FIS Ski Flying World Championships, which did not count for World Cup points, Prevc became the world champion in sky flying.

 The event on 19 December 2015 in Engelberg, Switzerland, marked some interesting statistical features: Peter Prevc and Domen Prevc became first brothers in history who shared a ski jumping World Cup podium; Noriaki Kasai became the oldest contestant on a podium at 43 years and 196 days old; for the first time the oldest Noriaki Kasai (43) and the youngest Domen Prevc (16) participant of any competition both on podium and with record age difference between two on podium.
 The Prevc brothers finished on the podium again in Sapporo, where they were joined by Robert Kranjec.

 Prevc also became only the third ski jumper who managed to win the event with falling or touching the ground upon landing, by winning the ski flying event in Vikersund on 14 February.
 Such a feat was previously achieved only by Andreas Goldberger in 1995 and Martin Schmitt in 1999.

 In team events, Norway won three times, Germany twice, and Slovenia once.
 The Nations Cup was won by Norway, followed by Slovenia and Germany.

-A total of 111,000 people (2,500 / 20,500 / 22,500 / 32,500 / 33,000) has gathered at hill test and four days of competitions at the season final in Planica.
+A total of 111,000 people (2,500 / 20,500 / 22,500 / 32,500 / 33,000) has gathered at hill test and 4 days of competitions at final in Planica.